-- Original Main Motion: The event official will assign the main motion on an index card, no other original main motions may be used.
-Making other original main motions that are not on the event card will result in a 50 point deduction from overall team presentation score. - The assigned original main motion is to be the first item of business presented, unless, take from the table, reconsider or rescind are required on the event card.
-If this is the case, an alternative main motion for take from the table, reconsider or rescind will be provided. - The person who makes the assigned main motion will be given credit for an additional motion.
+Original Main Motion: The event official will assign the main motion on an index card; no other original main motions may be used.
+Making other original main motions that are not on the event card will result in a 50-point deduction from the overall team presentation score.

+The assigned original main motion is to be the first item of business presented, unless, Take from the Table, Reconsider or Rescind are required on the event card.
+If any of these motions are on the event card, the team may choose to demonstrate the motion at the beginning of their demonstration or at the end of the demonstration, after they have disposed of the original main motion.
+Points are only deducted if parliamentary error occurs or if event time requirements are violated.
+If this is the case, an alternative main motion for Take from the Table, Reconsider or Rescind will be provided.

+The person who makes the assigned main motion will be given credit for an additional motion.